ExpediaGroup/housekeeping/README.md

     @EntityScan(basePackageClasses = HousekeepingLegacyReplicaPath.class)
     //The class which extends LegacyReplicaPathRepository and contains your desired `CrudRepository` implementation
     @EnableJpaRepositories(basePackageClasses = HousekeepingLegacyReplicaPathRepository.class)

+### Customising the Housekeeping table name

+By default Housekeeping will create a `legacy_replica_path` table in the specified schema.
+If you need to customize the table name you can do this by extending the base classes and configuring the JPA annotations as desired.
+The class which extends `EntityLegacyReplicaPath` must be annotated with the `@Entity` annotation and the `@Table` annotation.
+An example is given below which will provide the basis for creating a schema named `my_custom_schema` in your database, and a table named `my_custom_replica_path` within the `my_custom_schema` schema.

+-      @Entity
+-      @Table(schema = "my_custom_schema", name = "my_custom_replica_path",
+-          uniqueConstraints = @UniqueConstraint(columnNames = { "path", "creation_timestamp" }))
+-      public class MyJobsLegacyReplicaPath extends EntityLegacyReplicaPath {
+-   	 //required inherited constructors etc. go here
+-      }

+-To accompany the custom `EntityLegacyReplicaPath` implementation you need to extend the `LegacyReplicaPathRepository` interface providing the custom `EntityLegacyReplicaPath` implementation as a generic type argument.
+This simplifies the creation of a `CrudRepository` for your `EntityLegacyReplicaPath`.
+For example:

+-      public interface MyJobLegacyReplicaPathRepository
+-          extends LegacyReplicaPathRepository<MyJobsLegacyReplicaPath> {
+-      }

 ## Password Encryption
 Housekeeping allows you to provide encrypted passwords in your configuration or programs.
 The Housekeeping project depends on the [jasypt library](http://www.jasypt.org/download.html) that can be used to generate encrypted passwords which in turn can be decrypted by Spring Boot's jasypt support.